India will raise its climate ambitions but not under pressure: Javadekar | Headlines

 Many countries have forgotten their pre-2020 commitments and they are now talking of 2050, he said.

-''Many countries are now saying don't use coal but the alternative has to be much cheaper than coal, only then India will do away with coal,'' he said.
+''Many countries are now saying don't use coal but the alternative has to be much cheaper than coal, only then people will do away with coal,'' he said.

 He said India is suffering because of the actions of others. ''The US, Europe, and China emitted (greenhouse gas) and therefore, the world is suffering,'' he said, adding historical responsibility is a major thing in the climate debate.